daniel-wrench/reynolds_scales_project/README.md

 4. Merge with master branch
 1. Create master_stats fn based of version in time series repo and Tulasi's flipbook codes
 3. Run on 12h, 8h, 4h, for full dataset again; commit these files
-6. Publish new version of repo
+6. Publish new version of repo, note no changes to results from v2 which was used and cited for the paper

----

-6. Check how well new values match up against existing ones and literature, talk about with Tulasi (time scales, slopes and electron stats should all be the same, rest will be slightly different)
-- https://pubs.aip.org/aip/pop/article/13/5/056505/1032771/Eddy-viscosity-and-flow-properties-of-the-solar : Table III for OMNI medians
-- https://iopscience.iop.org/article/10.3847/1538-4365/ab64e6: Fig. 4 for PSP cos(theta), cross-helicity, residual energy
-- https://iopscience.iop.org/article/10.1088/0004-637X/741/2/75/meta for ACE cos(theta) and cross-helicity
-- Alfven mach number $\approx$ order 10, plasma beta $\approx$ 1

 ## Research output
-Paper published in The Astrophysical Journal: *Statistics of Turbulence in the Solar Wind.
-I. What is the Reynolds Number of the Solar Wind?* This work examines multiple ways of calculating an effective Reynolds number of the solar wind, using a portion of the data from this dataset.
-A PDF of the article and a poster presented at the 2023 SHINE conference are available in the `doc/` folder. **Insert link**
+Paper accepted by The Astrophysical Journal: *What is the Reynolds Number of the Solar Wind?* ([ArXiv version](https://arxiv.org/abs/2312.06863)) This work examines multiple ways of calculating an effective Reynolds number of the solar wind, using a portion of the data from this dataset.
+A PDF of the article and a poster presented at the 2023 SHINE conference of an earlier version of this work are available in the `doc/` folder.

-Future work is planned to pursue data mining, examining trends and correlations between a variety of quantities.
-Some expected relationships are given below under the heading *References*.
+Future work is planned to pursue data mining, examining trends and correlations between a variety of quantities; this is discussed later under the heading *Future analysis*.

 ## Data dictionary
 The repository contains two datasets: